rust-lang/rust/docs/dev/syntax.md

 To get rid of allocations, `rowan` takes advantage of `SyntaxNode: !Sync` and uses a thread-local free list of `SyntaxNode`s.
 In a typical traversal, you only directly hold a few `SyntaxNode`s at a time (and their ancestors indirectly), so a free list proportional to the depth of the tree removes all allocations in a typical case.

-So, while traversal is not exactly incrementing a pointer, it's still pretty cheep: tls + rc bump!
+So, while traversal is not exactly incrementing a pointer, it's still pretty cheap: TLS + rc bump!

 Traversal also yields (cheap) owned nodes, which improves ergonomics quite a bit.